gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 > [!TIP]
 > **Optimal Placement:** To ensure a stable connection, place your Odin unit near a Wi-Fi access point or router.
 Due to its low power consumption, Odin can be conveniently powered directly from a spare USB port on your router or NAS.

+> [!IMPORTANT]
+> **Assign a Static IP Address:** For optimal reliability, please configure a static (fixed) IP address for your Odin unit.
+You can typically do this in your router's settings by creating a DHCP reservation using Odin's MAC address.

 ## 4. First Boot — Wi-Fi Setup

 When ODIN boots for the first time (or after a Wi-Fi reset), it cannot connect to your home network yet.
 It creates its own temporary access point so you can configure it.